SUPERVISION AND CORRECTIONS DEPARTMENT

 Re-Entry Court Caseloads – This is a special program for defendants who have completed a local contract residential program, or graduates of a Community Corrections Treatment Facility (Substance Abuse Treatment Facility, Court Residential Treatment Center, or Intermediate Sanction Facility).
 Defendants in this program are provided with intensive supervision involving court appearance and are required to attend AA or NA regularly, as well as supportive aftercare treatment services.
 Defendants are required to submit to regular drug tests and additional office and home visits.

 Substance Abuse Caseloads - Defendants are court-ordered into the program until discharged by the court.
 Defendants are provided with intensive supervision including additional office and home visits.
 Defendants in the program are required to complete a substance abuse evaluation, follow all recommendations and submit to regular drug testing.

 Substance Abuse Felony Punishment Facility (SAFPF) Caseloads - Defendants are court-ordered to attend and successfully complete the Substance Abuse Felony Punishment Facility program for up to eighteen months.
 The supervising officer and the treatment providers work as a team to break the cycle of addiction.

 The SAFPF facilities are lock-up facilities.
 The program lasts approximately six to nine months.
 While incarcerated here, defendants attend classes, group counseling and group processing.
 The program is aimed at getting defendants to realize how significant chemicals are in their lives and what can be done to accept responsibility and change their behavior.

 Once the lock-up portion of the program has

-been completed (six months), the client goes to a half-way house or transitional
+been completed, the defendant goes to a transitional

 treatment center.
-During this phase, the probationer must get a job and
+During this phase, the defendant must get a job and

 begin to get used to the increasing hours of free time in the community.